-We have around 65 student societies as well as tons of volunteering opportunities to get involved in, with a wide range of organisations as well as our own award-winning environmental sustainability project, Growhampton.
-Our Hive Café serves the finest coffee on campus and, for those who enjoy socialising and making new friends, we've got an amazing entertainment line-up, including our day and late night events programme at venues on campus and across London, as well as one of the best Fresher's Week's and Summer Balls in the country.
+We have around 65 student societies as well as tons of volunteering opportunities to get involved in, with a wide range of organisations.
+Our Hive Café serves the finest coffee on campus and, for those who enjoy socialising and making new friends, we've got an amazing entertainment line-up, including our day and late night events programme at venues on campus and across London, as well as one of the best Fresher's Week's.